fulgor/bulletjournal.md/README.md

 ## FAQ

-**Why is the default list order descending?** It's because Soren Kierkegaard said, that life must be lived forwards, but can only be understood backwards.
+* **Why is the default list order descending?** It's because Soren Kierkegaard said, that life must be lived forwards, but can only be understood backwards.
 Moreover, in a textfile it seems easier to work upwards.
 But you may change the script easily.
+* **What are the advantages of bulletjournaling in a textfile?** You may: search the full text, copy and paste, replace, delete.
+Moreover, you don't have to estimate how many pages you need to spare for a project or list.
+* **What are the limitations of bulletjournaling in a textfile?** Obviously, you need a laptop or smartphone.
+Then, in a file there are no pagenumbers for an index.
+And there is no color-coding.

 ## Tipps And Tricks
 * Use linux command 'cal' to create calendars as text